FreshOats/UFOs/README.md

 3. Who doesn't love a map?
 A map with weighted points for each region with UFO sightings that can change as the user filters the data would look spectacular and provide a much better user experience than a simple table.

-4.  ~~Finally, this page clearly needs the X-Files theme song playing on a loop~~ One of the best features of this page is that it does not feature cheesy music like a 1990s Geocities site that would likely be looping the X-Files theme song.
-However, what would be extremely cool is to change the Jumbotron text from "The Truth Is Out There" to  "Deceive Inveigle Obfuscate" only as the user hovers over the text.
+4.  ~~Finally, this page clearly needs the X-Files theme song playing on a loop~~ One of the best features of this page is that it does not feature cheesy music like a 1990s Geocities site that would likely be looping the X-Files theme song. ~~However, what would be extremely cool is to change the Jumbotron text from "The Truth Is Out There" to  "Deceive Inveigle Obfuscate" only as the user hovers over the text.~~ Done.

 5. I would also like to add a feature to "find the nearest UFO to my location", which would take the user's input location by city/state and find the nearest locations that have had sightings.